mischov/gate/README.md

 ## Rationale

-Clojure data structures make better routes than Clojure macros.
+1. Clojure data structures make better routes than Clojure macros.

    Using data structures for routes not only makes it easier to generate, nest, combine, and otherwise manipulate routes (you've got a whole language of tools at your disposal), but also makes it easier to apply middleware granularly (and will make it easier to implement reverse routing in the future).

+2. Maps are clearer representations of routes than vectors.

    Some libraries (such as Polaris and Pedestal) are already taking advantage of the benefits gained by using data structures to represent routes, but they tend to favor vector-based routes ahead of map-based routes.

-Gate favors map-based routes, which are more explicit and hopefully more maintainable.
+  Gate favors map-based routes, whose explicit nature are hopefully more maintainable.

-Gate also plays very nicely with existing ring middleware.
+3. Granular application of middleware is really useful.

+   Gate not only plays very nicely with existing ring middleware, it attempts to improve the experience by allowing users to apply a middleware to a single route or even a single method of a route, in addition to being able to apply middleware to a whole app or group of routes.
+Gate also makes it easy to combine middleware that needs to be used together into a single middleware.

 [**Back To Top ⇧**](#contents)